dongido001/pusher-chat-sentiment-analysis/README.md

 #### Run the Vue app

-Open a new terminal window, then cd into the projects root folder - `one-to-one chat`:
+Open a new terminal window, then navigate into the projects root folder - `one-to-one chat`:

 Install dependencies: